-Kim regularly authors thought-leadership pieces that detail the stark contrast between what consumers want and existing policies and practices in end-of-life care, you can read highlights here.
+Kim regularly authors thought-leadership pieces that detail the stark contrast between what healthcare consumers want and existing policies and practices in end-of-life care.
 Kim is also frequently invited to speak at conferences, testify before state legislatures, conduct policy briefings and serve on committees as a subject-matter expert on end-of-life care options.
-She served on the Institute of Medicine’s Roundtable on Quality Care of People with Serious Illness, addressed the American Society of Aging’s National Forum: A Message to the President and spoke at the Center for Medicare Advocacy Voices of Medicare Summit.
+She presented at the National Academies of Science Physician-Assisted Death workshop, served on the Institute of Medicine’s Roundtable on Quality Care of People With Serious Illness, addressed the American Society of Aging’s National Forum: A Message to the President and spoke at the Center for Medicare Advocacy Voices of Medicare Summit.

 Prior to joining Compassion & Choices, Kim spent two decades creating integrated campaigns to engineer social change, including supporting issue campaigns to reduce the number of uninsured Americans and improve children’s health, and political campaigns at the federal, state and local levels.
 Kim holds a master’s degree in public policy from Georgetown University, a graduate certificate in public health from the University of South Florida and a bachelor’s degree in government from Oberlin College.
 She also holds a certificate in the fundamentals in gerontology through a joint program offered by the American Society on Aging and the University of Southern California Davis School of Gerontology.Watch Kim’s Talks